 6. Retro Elements

-Since one person’s eyesore can be someone else’s nostalgia, don’t waste your time or money replacing these elements unless you’re in a buyer’s real estate market.
+Since one person’s eyesore can be someone else’s nostalgia, don’t waste your time or money replacing these elements unless you’re in a buyer’s market or in an expensive price range.
+Your realtor will be an excellent advisor on what can stay or go after looking at your competition.

 7. A Dud Outlet